A-Trak: New collaborations

 Coming off a series of releases with Duck Sauce, A-Trak continued to collaborate with other artists, especially artists on Fool's Gold.
 In January 2014, A-Trak teamed up with Cadillac in a campaign to introduce their new logo and the 2015 ATS Coup.
-On November 25, 2014 A-Trak released his Push EP, featuring his single "Push", (featuring Andrew Wyatt).
+On November 25, 2014, A-Trak released his Push EP, featuring his single "Push", (featuring Andrew Wyatt).
 The song was included in FIFA 15 and received a companion remix album featuring remixes from The Chainsmokers, Cazzette, René LaVice, DallasK, among others, in 2015.

 A-Trak received much publicity and released a string of singles in 2015.
 These included his remix of Alesso's song "Cool" and his single "We All Fall Down" (featuring Jamie Lidell), as well as remixes by Volt & State, CID and Jarreau Vandal.
-A-Trak was featured on Zhu (musician)'s 2015 EP Genesis Series for his track "As Crazy as It Is" and was also featured on Disclosure's Magnets [The Remixes] EP, for his remix of "Magnets" (featuring Lorde).
+A-Trak was featured on Zhu's 2015 EP Genesis Series for his track "As Crazy as It Is" and was also featured on Disclosure's Magnets [The Remixes] EP, for his remix of "Magnets" (featuring Lorde).
 At the end of the year, A-Trak's "Place on Earth" single with ZooFunktion was released on Spinnin' Records.

 A-Trak was featured on the 2016 Fool's Gold Records compilation album Fool's Gold Presents: Night Shift, for his song "Only One" with Ookay.
-On May 3, 2016 A-Trak premiered his single "Parallel Lines" (featuring Phantogram (band)) on Zane Lowe's Beats 1 Radio show.
+On May 3, 2016, A-Trak premiered his single "Parallel Lines" (featuring Phantogram) on Zane Lowe's Beats 1 Radio show.
 A-Trak embarked on an Australian Tour with fellow producer What So Not on June 30, 2016.
-With Kanye West and Lex Luger, he also co-produced the song "Champions."
+With Kanye West and Lex Luger, he also co-produced the song "Champions".

 In 2017, A-Trak released "Believe" featuring Quavo and Lil Yachty, collaborated with Baauer for two singles, "Fern Gully" and "Dumbo Drop," and produced the song "Kitana" for Princess Nokia.
 He was also featured on tracks by Calvin Harris and The Cool Kids.
 In 2018, the single "Ride for Me" was released as a collaboration by A-Trak, Falcons, Young Thug and 24hrs via A-Trak's record label Fool's Gold.

 In 2019, A-Trak released two singles, the disco-house track "Work It Out" in April and the Loods collaboration "What Can I Do" later that year, as well as a handful of VIP reworks on his recent A-Trak Bootleg Series, an informal collection of free releases he's made for his DJ sets.
 It was rumored that the producer was to release larger collection of music later in 2019 or in 2020.

-In 2020, he began formally collaborating with his brother Dave 1 under the moniker The Brother Macklovitch.
+In 2020, he began formally collaborating with his brother Dave 1 under the moniker The Brothers Macklovitch.
 They released two original singles that year, "Give Love to Get Some" and "I Can Call You."